PT Program Coordinator, English as a Second Language (ESL)

 Non-benefited, MCCC position

 This position is a part-time position in the Liberal Studies Division.
-The workload for this position may take place in Lynn, Danvers, online or in combination.
+The workload for this position many take place in Lynn, Danvers, online, or in combination.

 DUTIES & RESPONSIBILITIES:

 Assist in the recruitment and orientation of new instructional staff

 Submit the class schedule of faculty in the department

 Supervise the development of instructional materials and assist in assessing the effectiveness of the instructional program